igor-kupczynski/fips-echo-server/README.md

 ## TLS setup

+Suggested reading from Cloudflare on the subject — [_So you want to expose Go on the Internet_](https://blog.cloudflare.com/exposing-go-on-the-internet/).

 What are the ciphers we use by default?
 To test that we'll use the [`testssl.sh`](https://github.com/drwetter/testssl.sh) script.
 ```sh
 # not in the project directory